 Top 16 Interview Questions and Answers

-As you prepare for your interview, you may be considering which questions the employer is going to ask you.
-While there’s no way to know for sure what topics will be covered, there are several popular interview questions you can expect to be asked.
+As you prepare for an interview, you may be considering which questions the employer is going to ask you.
+While there’s no way to know for sure what topics will be covered, there are several common top interview questions and answers you can prepare to answer with.

-Here’s how to answer the 16 most common interview questions:
+Here’s how to answer the 16 top interview questions: